This topic describes security in Optimizely Content Management System (CMS).

 Optimizely meets high standards regarding security features within a wide range of scenarios.
 Login security in Optimizely Content Cloud (CMS) is based on the authentication and authorization system, and uses Introduction to Identity on ASP.NET Core, which provides an overview of security management in Optimizely.

 - Authentication and authorization.
-The authentication in Optimizely CMS is based on the ASP.NET Core built-in framework for user and role.
-Optimizely CMS uses a standard API that makes it easy to create your own provider for any type of user database, and third-party providers.
+The authentication in CMS is based on the ASP.NET Core built-in framework for user and role.
+CMS uses a standard API that makes it easy to create your own provider for any type of user database, and third-party providers.

 Where and how user credentials are stored, depends on the authentication provider used.
 The separation of authentication and authorization increases flexibility.
 Making a call to a provider lets you delegate security operations to a separate machine, thereby increasing scalability.
-Optimizely CMS also supports single sign-on and federated claims-based authentication.
+CMS also supports single sign-on and federated claims-based authentication.

 Updated 2 months ago